brikteknologier/seraph-model/README.md

 ## Compatibility

-seraph-model ^0.6.0 works with Neo4j 2.0.0 and higher.
+seraph-model ^0.8.3 works with Neo4j 2 and 3.

 To check if it works with your version, you should check out the repo, and change the Neo4j version at the start of the tests to the version you're running